mochabyte0x/mochabyte0x.github.io/_posts/2025-06-11-Evade-Modern-AVs-in-2025.md

 At this point, we've unhooked `NTDLL.DLL` and decrypted the payload into memory while using some techniques like API hashing to stay under the radar.
 The final step is to somehow execute our payload, right?

 This is the most complicated part imo.
-Normally, execution method will depend on what AV/EDR product your facing.
+Normally, execution method will depend on what AV/EDR product you're facing.
 The only real way to find out which execution method works well against a vendor is by simply testing, failing, adapting and testing again.

 > This means that my packer will obviously fail against some AVs.

-For this packer I choose to go with a technique called *Early Bird APC Injection*.
+For this packer I chose to go with a technique called *Early Bird APC Injection*.
 To understand this technique, we first need to know what *APCs* are.

 #### APCs ?
 Never heard of'em

 APC stands for *Asynchronous Procedure Call*.
 It's a Windows specific mechanism that allows code to be executed in the context of a specific thread, outside of the thread's normal execution flow.
 You can think of an APC like saying to the thread "Once you've got a moment, please run *this* function".
 This moment is called the *alertable* state and happens when a thread is sleeping, waiting on something, or explicitly marked as alertable.

-There are two types of APCs, altough only one is interesting for us:
+There are two types of APCs, although only one is interesting for us:

 - User-mode APCs: what we're interested in
 - Kernel-mode APCs: used internally by the OS or drivers